Richard Hüttig

-Richard Hüttig (Pronounced OO-teg; 18 March 1908 in Roßleben-Bottendorf – 14 June 1934 in Berlin, executed) was a prewar German Communist who was put to death, more for his political convictions than for any crime he committed.
+Richard Hüttig (18 March 1908 in Roßleben-Bottendorf – 14 June 1934 in Berlin, executed) was a prewar German Communist who was put to death, more for his political convictions than for any crime he committed.

 Life

 Hüttig's family worked the land.
 At the age of 20, he moved to Berlin, where he eventually joined the Rote Jungfront and eventually also the Communist Party of Germany (KPD).

 By 1930, Hüttig was leader of the Häuserschutzstaffeln in his neighbourhood in Charlottenburg, which had been set up to ward off Brown Shirt terror raids.
 It was in a way a kind of self-help organization.
 Not officially connected to the KPD, it nonetheless received advice from the KPD local Tietz at Nehringstraße 4a in Berlin (nowadays there is a driving school there).
 When the SA was in sight, the Häuserschutzstaffeln could be alerted by acoustic signals.

 Arrest, trial, and death

 Hüttig was arrested during a crackdown on anti-régime elements on 14 September 1933, after Hitler had seized power, whereafter he spent several months in the Columbia-Haus concentration camp.
 Eventually, he was brought before the court.

 Hüttig and those tried along with him were accused of having shot SS-Scharführer Kurt von der Ahé dead during a joint SA-SS raid on his neighbourhood on 17 February 1933.
 Nothing could be proved on that point, however, and the court even admitted that it was not credible to suggest that Hüttig had done this crime, especially as there were eyewitnesses who swore that Ahé had been shot by his own people.
 Moreover, Hüttig had had no gun.
 This, however, did not stop the court from convicting Hüttig of severe breach of the public peace and attempted murder, or from sentencing him to death.
 He was beheaded in the courtyard at Plötzensee Prison in Berlin with an axe.
 He was one of many Communists put to death at Plötzensee at around this time.